MicrosoftDocs/powerbi-docs/articles/powerbi-service-dashboards.md

 ###    If you will be creating and sharing dashboards
 -  Use one of our samples to [create a dashboard from a report](powerbi-service-create-a-dashboard.md).
--  Learn about [dashboard tiles](powerbi-service-dashboard-tiles.md) and all the different ways to pin tiles to a dashboard.
+-  Learn about [dashboard tiles](powerbi-service-dashboard-tiles.md) and all the different ways to pin them to a dashboard.
-- Help your dashboard consumers by creating dashboards that [work well with Q&A natural language queries] (powerbi-service-make-your-data-work-well-with-q-and-a.md) and with [Quick insights](powerbi-service-auto-insights-optimize.md)
+- Help your dashboard consumers by creating dashboards that [work well with Q&A natural language queries] (powerbi-service-make-your-data-work-well-with-q-and-a.md) and with [Quick insights](powerbi-service-auto-insights-optimize.md).
-- Discover all the different ways you can [share a dashboard with colleagues](powerbi-service-how-should-i-share-my-dashboard.md)
+- Discover all the different ways you can [share a dashboard with colleagues](powerbi-service-how-should-i-share-my-dashboard.md).

 ###    If you will be receiving and consuming dashboards
 -  Get comfortable with dashboards by taking a tour of one of our [sample dashboards](powerbi-sample-tutorial-connect-to-the-samples.md).